All Episodes

 Well, thank you so much.

-My comment is on the uh report by General Petraeus to the Senate, which I watched on CNN.
+My comment is on the report by General Petraeus to the Senate, which I watched on CNN.

-Taking General Petraeus' report point by point and uh challenging each one with a video clip and report from a reporter in that area.
+After it was over, I was switching channels to get some feedback, and I happened to catch Anderson Cooper on CNN taking General Petraeus' report point by point and challenging each one with a video clip and report from a reporter in that area.

-I was curious.
+I was furious.

 First of all, for them to challenge a four-star general is appalling to me.

-And for what reason, if not for political.
+And for what reason, if not for political?

-Uh but I know it's infuriating.
+Yeah, I didn't see this, but I know it's infuriating.

-This is this is what they do.
+This is what they do.

 Everybody in a Republican administration is a liar.